ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 This (might be) your first time using a Linux device.
 Don't worry, they'e super easy to use (expecially for what we're doing!).

-In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer.
-It is a giant computer in the sky, called the Amazon Elastic Cloud (EC2).
-Click [here](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) and fill out the form to create your very own AWS account using your @ucsd.edu email.
+In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, called the Amazon Elastic Cloud (EC2).
+Click [here](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) and fill out the form to create your own AWS account using your @ucsd.edu email.
+Once you have confirmed your email, sign into your AWS account and look at all the great resources at your fingertips.
+Click on All Services->Compute->EC2 and notice that it will give you a page asking you to wait.
+EC2 accounts take some time to set up(mine took 4 hours).
+Unfortunately, it looks like we'll have to come back to setting up our computers next time :'( .
+Trust me, this is the most time consuming step.

 ## Task 2